 These nutrients may not be adequate in the modern human diet as new data indicates.
 They also could have a dramatic impact on the GI environment and I was going to find out if they did.

 If I was right, adding these nutrients will alter the triumvirate of inflammation, detoxification, and tight junction protein expression.
-This, in turn, should change my microbiome.
+This, in combination with maintaining a robust circadian rhythm, should change my microbiome.

 After 4 weeks I performed another Ubiome test to see what was doing.
 Unfortunately, direct comparisons between my previous tests are difficult to make since I was taking supplemental fiber and probiotics.
 There’s also a 7.5 month gap between the 2 tests.
 Despite this, there were some pretty interesting results, as seen below.